 CHEMISTRY REDISCOVERED – a Europe-wide school competition

-Submissions for Chemistry Rediscovered are accepted now through May 7th.
-The video competition by GDCh and EYCN is aimed at students who enjoy creating a video clip.
+Chemistry Rediscovered is accepting submissions now through May 7th.
+The GDCh and EYCN video competition is aimed at students who enjoy creating a video clip.

 May 5th to 7th, Garmisch